Prasannadpp/RAG-PDF-Question-Answering/README.md

 ▶️ Running the Application/ TOKENIZERS_PARALLELISM=false venv/bin/python RAG_APPLICATION.py

-How it works:
+⚙️ How It Works
-Select a PDF file when prompted/
+Select a PDF file when prompted
-The PDF is indexed using vector embeddings/
+The PDF is indexed using vector embeddings
-Ask questions in the terminal/
+Ask questions in the terminal
-The system retrieves relevant content and generates answers/ Type exit to quit
+The system retrieves relevant content and generates answers Responses are grounded strictly in the PDF
+Type exit to quit

-🧪 Example Queries:
+🧪 Example Queries
-Summarize the PDF/
+Summarize the PDF
-What are the key points of the document?/
+What are the key points of the document?
+What does the author say about <topic>?
-If an answer is not found in the PDF, the system responds:/ Not found in the PDF.
+If an answer is not found in the PDF, the system responds:
+Not found in the PDF.

-📦 Dependencies:
+📦 Dependencies

-langchain/
-langchain-community/
-langchain-groq/
-langchain-huggingface/
-chromadb/
-PyPDF2/
-sentence-transformers/
+langchain
+langchain-community
+langchain-groq
+langchain-huggingface
+chromadb
+PyPDF2
+sentence-transformers
 python-dotenv

-🔒 Notes/
+🔒 Notes
-API keys are never committed to GitHub/
+API keys are never committed to GitHub
-The application only answers based on document content/ Designed to handle large PDFs without exceeding token limits
+Answers are always based on document content (no hallucinations) Designed to handle large PDFs efficiently (chunking + embeddings)